-chevron in onslow
+chevron in onslow supporting the local community

 The Chevron-operated Wheatstone Project has already brought many benefits to the local community of Onslow and will continue creating prosperity for generations to come.

 Together with the Western Australian State Government and our joint venture partners, we are making significant investments in and around Onslow to ensure the town remains a vibrant and sustainable regional community.

 Since 2011, the Wheatstone Project has spent more than $455 million with local Onslow businesses and organisations for site construction contracts and town-based services such as transport, catering, venue hire and general supplies.

 The Onslow Airport, which the Wheatstone Project contributed $30 million towards, boasts a terminal equipped with security screening, a jet-capable runway and community access to Wheatstone charter flights.

 The Onslow Aquatic Centre which the Wheatstone Project contributed $7 million towards, provides a public swimming pool for the community to enjoy.